-Experience is obtained caring for medical-surgical in the acute care and hospital setting.
+Experience is obtained caring for medical-surgical clients in acute care and hospital settings, specialty outpatient clinics, community health clinics and home health agencies.
+Simulation exercises are provided in the nursing lab.
 Students are assigned the task of medication administration.
-Students are also rotated out to outpatient medical/surgical clinical sites for observation.

-PN 1206 Clinical Practicum III / 6 credits (24 lab)
+PN 1206 Clinical Practicum III